ankitvij7/catadioptric-scene-flow/index.md

  - **Scene Flow:** Scene flow captures the 3D motion field vectors of points in the real world just like optical flow captures the 2D motion field vectors.

 # Approach
-We propose a simple yet novel solution that finds scene flow using the following four steps:
+We propose a simple yet novel solution that finds scene flow using the following steps:
  - **Rectify catadioptric images to match conventional camera images:** For this step we, first, find the area of interest in the catadioptric images and store the required image points in a lookup table for faster processing for other images in the dataset.
 Second, we calculate the height and width of the unwarped image.
 Finally, we reshape the lookup table points to the size of the unwarped image.
-The shaded region in the below image shows the area of interest -
+The shaded region in the image below shows the area of interest -

     ![alt text](original_shaded_image.jpg)
- - **Detect optical flow:** In this step we find the motion vectors along the x and y-direction axis using Lucas-Kanade using two left stereo frames of unwarped catadioptric images.
+ - **Detect optical flow:** In this step we find the motion vectors along the x and y-direction using Lucas-Kanade using two left stereo frames of unwarped catadioptric images.
  - **Estimate depth using disparity maps on a stereo pair:** At this step, we are left with calculating the motion along the z-direction.
 For estimating this motion vector, we calculate the disparity maps using Semi-Global Block matching for a pair of unwarped catadioptric stereo images at time t=0 and t=1.
 The difference between these two disparity maps gives us the motion vector along the z-direction.
  - **Combine depth estimation and optical flow to estimate scene flow:** Finally, in this step, we combine the optical flow with the depth estimation and estimate the final scene flow.
  - **Testing on exisiting scene flow detection algorithms:** We also tested existing scene flow detection algorithm (object scene flow) with these unwarped images to determine how well they work.
 This also allows us to make use of the existing state-of-the-art scene flow detection algorithms that were designed for conventional stereo images.